thevedantmodi/thevedantmodi/README.md

 I am Vedant Modi, an independent developer who loves creating large-scale, open source projects.
 As I develop my programs, I adopt new problem-solving approaches and new technologies.
 Right now, I'm focusing on work relating to low-level programming, performance tuning, and cloud computing.
 With these tools, I hope to self-develop an open-source, full-stack web app.

 I'm a sophomore at Tufts University where I study computer science and mathematics.
-I'm also an avid traveler, having visited nine new countries in 2023 alone, spending over two months abroad.
-On my travels, I love to document the unconventional locales I visit, and live on a short budget.
+I'm also an avid explorer of the world, spending my free time visting novel countries.
+During my travels, I love to document the unconventional locales I visit and learn to operate on a short budget.

 - 🔭 I’m currently working on [**vfl**](https://github.com/thevedantmodi/flight-extension) and [**Emerald Necklace Conservancy**](https://github.com/JumboCode/emerald-necklace-conservancy)
 - 📫 How to reach me: [**vedantmodi.com**](https://www.vedantmodi.com), or vedant[at]vedantmodi[dot]com